Better diversity in schools makes schools better.

 - Identify an applicant for possible referral to the program

-- The non-conditional, renewable scholarship offer
+- The terms of the non-conditional, renewable scholarship offer

-- The $3,000 stipend offer from AccessLex Institute®
+- The $7,500 stipend offer from AccessLex Institute®

 - A request for permission to share the applicant’s biographical and contact information with AccessLex Institute®